m-nash/azure-proto-sdk/XmlDocStandard.md

 xxx.cs
     /// <summary>
-    /// A class representing a XXX along with the instance operations that can be performed on it.A
+    /// A class representing a XXX along with the instance operations that can be performed on it.
     /// </summary>

 xxxOperations.cs
     /// <summary>
-    /// A class representing the operations that can be performed over a specific XXX
+    /// A class representing the operations that can be performed over a specific XXX.
     /// </summary>

 xxxData.cs
     /// <summary>
-    /// A class representing the operations that can be performed over a specific XXX
+    /// A class representing the xxx data model.
     /// </summary>
 ```